whittmy/EMeeting/README.md

 CMake 2.8
 gcc 4.8.2
+boost 1.53

 ### Installation

-Create and enter directory 'build' in the main directory.

-_cmake .. && make && make install_
+Execute _make_ in the main directory or create directory build and _cmake .. && make_ from there.

-This should create executables 'client' and 'server' in 'build/bin'.
+This should create binaries 'client' and 'server' in build/bin.